 Case a) AE-ID-Stem starts with 'S' and AE does not include an AE-ID-Stem (initial registration):

 Condition: In Step 003 it was determined that the AE-ID-Stem value to be used for the Registree AE starts with an 'S' character but no specific AE-ID-Stem was provided with the CREATE request of the Registree AE.
-This case applies when the Registrar AE is supposed to use an M2M-SP-assigned AE-ID and wants to perform the initial registration:
+This case applies when the Registree AE is supposed to use an M2M-SP-assigned AE-ID and wants to perform the initial registration:

 Step 005a: The Receiver shall send a CREATE request for an <AEAnnc> resource to the IN-CSE in order to create an <AEAnnc> resource on the IN-CSE that is associated with the Registree AE.
 The following information shall be sent with that CREATE request: